restyled-io/restyled.io/ops/README.md

 Create a Cloud Formation Stack from our template.

-Accepts the same environment name (or options) as `template`, the stack name and, and all non-defaulted parameters:
+Accepts the same environment name (or options) as `template`, the stack name, all non-defaulted parameters:

 ```
 --stack-name RestylerStaging